Chile’s court ruling allows Tianqi to buy stake in lithium miner SQM

 The country's antitrust court has approved a deal between the competition regulator and Tianqi, allowing the Chinese miner to buy a nearly one-quarter stake in SQM.

-As part of the deal with FNE, Tianqi is not allowed to name any of its executives or employees to SQM's board, as must notify regulators of any future, lithium-related deal with either the Chilean producer or rival Albemarle.
+As part of the deal with FNE, Tianqi is not allowed to name any of its executives or employees to SQM's board, and must notify regulators of any future, lithium-related deal with either the Chilean producer or rival Albemarle.

 SQM had objected to the extrajudicial agreement on the grounds it did not go far enough to limit Tianqi's access to corporate secrets and sensitive information, did not immediately reply to a request for comment.